top of page

 Company History

-The Living Canvas was born in Deep River, Ontario in 1999 when I began to paint one-of-a-kind clothing for my children.
+The Living Canvas was established in Deep River, Ontario in 1999 when I began to paint one-of-a-kind clothing for my children.
 Others, intrigued by my creations, began to inquire about custom clothing for their own children and my first orders were placed.
 As my business grew, I progressed to painting mostly flowers on women's clothing and started to take my creations on the road selling at pop-up art shows around my immediate area.

 Not liking the lack in durability of paints, I studied dyes with the use of books and a couple of “hands-on” courses.
 The dyes opened up a wider range of colours and allowed me to develop any colour I needed to complete the artwork.

 I soon tired of the amount of inventory needed to do road shows selling women's clothing so I decided to apply my dye techniques to an accessory not linked to sizing and came up with scarves.
 It was one of the best decisions I ever made.
 Working on a flat, symmetrical piece of fabric, I have been able to advance my dyeing creativity tremendously over the years and have become an expert in the technique of sun dyeing.
-For the last 15 years I have concentrated on perfecting all my various dye techniques and sell my work all over Ontario.
+For the last 20 plus years I have concentrated on perfecting all my various dye techniques and sell my work all over Ontario.

 About Me